AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Numerical Method

 where $\alpha =10^{-3}$, $\beta =10^{-2}$ and $\kappa =\left[\ln(1-\beta)-\ln(\alpha -\beta)\right]/\ln{2}$.
 This ensures that the jet cylinder is well populated while not becoming excessively massive or large.
 Further, in this work we impose that the jet lobes remain well resolved by implementing a jet fraction refinement criteria (JFR) whereby cells with $\log_{10}f_{\rm J} > -5$ are refined if their volume exceeds $V_{\rm min}^{\rm J}\times\left[1-\log_{10}f_{\rm J}\right]$, and similar to \cite{WeinbergerEtAl17}, a volume refinement criteria (VR) is used to ensure a smooth transition between the sizes of neighbouring cells by limiting the maximum ratio of neighbouring cell volumes to no more than eight.
-In order to establish the high resolution region into which the jet is injected, refinement criteria are activated at the beginning of the simulation and the system is allowed to evolve for $\sim 6$~Myr, after which the jet is switched on, corresponding to $t=0$ in the following analysis.
+To establish a high resolution jet injection region, refinement criteria are activated at the beginning of the simulation and the system is allowed to evolve for $\sim 6$~Myr, after which the jet is switched on, corresponding to $t=0$ in the following analysis.